lanl-ansi/inverse_ising/README.md

 Then run `Inverse_Ising.jl` in the command line:

 ```
-julia Inverse_Ising.jl
+julia Inverse_Ising.jl RISE 0.0 N synthetic_example/output_samples.csv output_model.csv
 ```

 The input csv sample file should be in the histogram form, where each line is in the format "number of time a configuration has been sampled, configuration".
-The output file of reconstructed parameters has the form of a csv matrix that inculdes couplings (as off-diagional entries) and magnetic fields (as diagonal entries).
+The output file of reconstructed parameters has the form of a csv matrix that includes couplings (as off-diagonal entries) and magnetic fields (as diagonal entries).

-For small systems (e.g. N<=25), samples can be exaustively generated with `Gibbs_Sampler.jl`:
+For small systems (e.g. N<=25), samples can be exhaustively generated with `Gibbs_Sampler.jl`:

 ```
-julia Gibbs_Sampler.jl input_adjacency.csv num_samples output_samples.csv
+julia Gibbs_Sampler.jl input_adjacency.csv <num_samples> output_samples.csv
 ```

 See above for the formats of the adjacency matrix (containing parameters) and of the output file (containing samples in the histogram representation).
 A small synthetic example of input and output files is provided in the folder "synthetic_example".